MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-to-vms-with-ha-dr.md

 1. Return to the **Deployment** page, then select **Outputs**.
 1. Copy the value of the property **appGatewayURL**.
 Append the string *weblogic/ready* and then open that URL in a new browser tab.
 You should see an empty page without any error message.
 If you don't, you must troubleshoot and resolve the issue before you continue.
-1. Copy and write down the value of the property **adminConsole**.
+1. Copy and save aside the value of the property **adminConsole**.
 Open it in a new browser tab.
 You should see the sign-in page of the **WebLogic Server Administration Console**.
-Sign in to the console with the user name and password for WebLogic administrator you wrote down before.
+Sign in to the console with the user name and password for WebLogic administrator you saved aside previously.
 If you aren't able to sign in, you must troubleshoot and resolve the issue before you continue.

-Use the following steps to write down the IP address of the Azure Application Gateway for each cluster.
+Use the following steps to get the IP address of the Azure Application Gateway for each cluster.
 You use these values when you set up the Azure Traffic Manager later.

 1. Open the resource group where your cluster is deployed - for example, select **Overview** to switch back to the Overview pane of the deployment page.
 Then, select **Go to resource group**.
 1. Find the resource `gwip` with the type **Public IP address**, then select it to open it.
-Look for the **IP address** field and write down its value.
+Look for the **IP address** field and save aside its value.

 ## Set up an Azure Traffic Manager